UoMResearchIT/mine-the-gaps/README.md

 * Once run, check that the map is pointing to the USA state of Arizona, to see the loaded data.

-## How to update acknowlegements and `Data sources` panels for your project
+### How to update acknowlegements and `Data sources` panels for your project
+Currently this can only be done by accessing the HTML file directly.
 The project panel in the top right-hand corner contains information relating to the repository owners' project.
 This can be changed in the `/templates/index.html` file.
 Update the contents of the 2 HTML divs:
  `<div id="site-acknowledgements">` and  `<div id="site-data">`.

-# General User instructions
+## General users

+### Getting started
 Click on a site to see site info and also the option to view site and estimated data across all timestamps.

 Click on a region to see region info.